HoGentTIN/linux-training-hogent/modules/hardware/030_hardware_theory.md

 the attention of the CPU (could be because the device has data ready to be read by the CPU).

-Since the introduction of pci, irq\'s can be shared among devices.
+Since the introduction of pci, irq's can be shared among devices.

 Interrupt 0 is always reserved for the timer, interrupt 1 for the keyboard.
-IRQ 2 is used as a channel for IRQ\'s 8 to 15, and thus is the same as IRQ 9.
+IRQ 2 is used as a channel for IRQ's 8 to 15, and thus is the same as IRQ 9.

 ### /proc/interrupts